Observation of tunable discrete time crystalline phases

-Our results establish existences of truly many-body DTCs in classical systems with distinctly different phases.
+\paragraph*{\textbf{Outlook:}} Our results establish existences of truly many-body DTCs in classical systems with distinctly different phases.
 Observation of rigidity against parameter variations and sharp phase boundaries are found to be emergent many-body features beyond mean-field paradigm.
 Furthermore, the hybrid NEMS, with exceptional nonlinear and elastic properties of graphene resonators are found to be essential in providing tunable interactions, nonlinearity and damping between many SiNx modes resulting in the stability of the DTC phases.

 These results imply multiple directions to explore.
-Unexplained spectral features (Region II of Fig.~2A and continuum phase of Fig.~4D), can lead to understanding of liquid-like phases in time~\cite{PhysRevLett.127.140602,doi:10.1126/science.abg2530,doi:10.1126/science.abg8102} and the nature of eventual thermalization in these non-equilibrium systems~\cite{PhysRevLett.127.140602,PhysRevLett.127.140603}.
+Unexplained spectral features (Region II of Fig.~\ref{device}D and continuum phase of Fig.~\ref{DTC_rigidity}A), can lead to understanding of liquid-like phases in time~\cite{PhysRevLett.127.140602,doi:10.1126/science.abg2530,doi:10.1126/science.abg8102} and the nature of eventual thermalization in these non-equilibrium systems~\cite{PhysRevLett.127.140602,PhysRevLett.127.140603}.
 Correspondence of these DTC phases with their quantum counterparts~\cite{PhysRevLett.127.140603,PhysRevLett.127.140602} can lead to insights into interacting quantum systems.
-For NEMS, multiple graphene resonators in spatially ordered geometries can be extended to new space-time crystalline phases, exceptional spectral rigidity of DTCs can be applied as unique frequency markers in information technology~\cite{https://doi.org/10.48550/arxiv.2206.11661,Faust2013,Sillanpaa} while tunability to phase boundaries can be used in sensors and metrology~\cite{PhysRevLett.128.080603, PhysRevE.94.022201,Weber2016,Dolleman2016,https://doi.org/10.48550/arxiv.2205.11903}.
+For NEMS, multiple graphene resonators in spatially ordered geometries can be extended to new space-time-crystalline phases, exceptional spectral rigidity of DTCs can be applied as unique frequency markers in information technology~\cite{https://doi.org/10.48550/arxiv.2206.11661,Faust2013,Sillanpaa} while tunability to phase boundaries can be used in sensors and metrology~\cite{PhysRevLett.128.080603, PhysRevE.94.022201,Weber2016,Dolleman2016,https://doi.org/10.48550/arxiv.2205.11903}.